paradedb/paradedb/pg_lakehouse/README.md

 On its own, `pg_lakehouse` is only able to push down column projections, sorts, and limits to DataFusion.
 This means that queries containing aggregates, joins, etc. are not fully accelerated.

-This can be solved by installing `pg_analytics`, which is able to push down most queries over `pg_lakehouse` foreign tables entirely to DataFusion.
+This can be solved by installing `pg_analytics`, which is able to push down the entirety of most queries over `pg_lakehouse` foreign tables to DataFusion.

 ```sql
 \timing